9 Best Knowledge Base Software Compared (2025 Guide)

 The convenience and flexibility provided by ProProfs Knowledge Base software make it the favorite of small firms as well as large enterprises.

-In case you don’t need a set format and want to do everything from scratch right from its HTML and CSS, the tool also provides that option.
 You can even self-host your knowledge base by setting up its domain name, just so it has an identity of its own.
 Also, if you require a fully customized knowledge base as per your requirements, the customer support team of ProProfs will help you do that easily.

 Once your free account is over, you will get a message to upgrade it with a plan of your choice.